By: Ellie Roberto, Executive Editor

 Boyd’s studio is littered with piles of shoes, blankets, t-shirts.
 It’s in these piles of what some might call trash that Boyd finds her inspiration.
 Her process, like her materials, is untraditional.

 She explains that she doesn’t sketch her pieces like “regular designers.”
 “I really just let the materials pick me when it’s time,” she says.
 “It’s very random and spontaneous and I like to keep it organic.
 I like to just make what makes me feel happy at the moment and what inspires me.”

-Boyd sees the future of her business being circular, meaning “not throwing away any materials at all whatsoever and always finding a way to utilize the pieces that will get thrown away and preventing things from getting in the landfill,” she says.
+Boyd sees the future of her business as being circular, meaning “not throwing away any materials at all whatsoever and always finding a way to utilize the pieces that will get thrown away and preventing things from getting in the landfill,” she says.

 Fast-changing style trends feed fast fashion, which feeds landfills.
 According to the EPA, 70% of clothing and footwear ended up in landfills in 2018.
 Only 13% of clothing and footwear were recycled.
 Clothes with cheap price tags are attractive to those not wanting to break the bank every season but still participate in the latest trends.
 Of course, there are other wallet-friendly alternatives to buying new clothes, such as thrifting or buying used clothes off Poshmark or Depop, which is how Boyd does business.

 Zara, Boyd’s ex-favorite label, is a flagship brand of Inditex Group, one of the world’s largest fast fashion companies.
 The store sells inexpensive versions of the season’s biggest styles that appear high-end.